-- 1. Follow the procedure in Before working inside your computer.
+1. Follow the procedure in Before working inside your computer.

-- CAUTION: For maximum cooling of the processor, do not touch the heat transfer areas on the heat sink.
+CAUTION: For maximum cooling of the processor, do not touch the heat transfer areas on the heat sink.
 The oils in your skin can reduce the heat transfer capability of the thermal grease.

 - NOTE: The heat sink may become hot during normal operation.
 Allow sufficient time for the heat sink to cool before you touch it.

 - 2. Remove the base cover.

 - 3. Remove the battery.

 - 4. Remove the rear cover.

 - 5. Remove the solid-state drive 1.

 - 6. Remove the solid-state drive 2.

 - 7. Remove the wireless card.

 - 8. Remove the memory module.

-- 9. Remove the right fan.

-- 10. Remove the left fan.

-- 11. Remove the system board.
+- 9. Follow the procedure from step 1 to step 17 in Removing the system board.

-- (i) NOTE: System board can be removed with the heat sink, I/O board, and USB board attached.
+- NOTE: System board can be removed with the heat sink and USB board attached.